nabilah13/Basketball_Option_CS224R/README.md

 ### Data Preprocessing
 In `data_preprocessing.py`, we transform the play-by-play data from Basketball Reference into a dataset of NBA player-games with one row for each quarter of the game.
 We use `CumulativePlayerPointsInterval` and `RollingAvgPlayerPointsInterval` as the equivalent of the American option spot price and strike price, respectively.
 The difference between these two fields determines the exercise value of the basketball option.

+### Dataset Creation
+In `dataset.py`, we create a PyTorch dataloader suitable for q-learning.
+We seek to learn by iterating over state, reward, next state tuples, while also keeping track of the player, gameId, and whether or not the current state is terminal.

+### Models
+In `models.py`, we define PyTorch modules for a multi-layer perceptron model (for Deep Q-Learning) and Linear Regression model (for Least-Squares Policy Iteration).